Speakers:Tanisha Taylor, MD, MPH, CPE

 Topic: “Recent Legislature Affecting Healthcare Personnel in NJ”

 Date and Time: Tuesday, September 26, 2017 – 1:30 PM

 Location: Conference Rooms A&B, EOHSI, Piscataway, NJ

-- Worksite-based intervention decreases risk of patient-to-worker violence.
+- Worksite based intervention decreases the risk of patient-to-worker violence.

-- Routine screening not mandated in health care workers exposed to anti-neoplastic agents.
+- Routine surveillance is not mandated in healthcare personnel exposed to anti-neoplastic agents.

 Target Audience:: Environmental and/or occupational medicine practitioners, community health workers, industrial hygienists, researchers, students of air pollution health effects and to others in the field of environmental and occupational safety and health.
 Occupational Physicians, Nurses, Industrial Hygienists, fellows, residents, medical students and environmental exposure scientists.

 Accreditation & Designation

 Rutgers Biomedical and Health Sciences is accredited by the American Nurses Credentialing Center (ANCC), the Accreditation Council for Pharmacy Education (ACPE), and the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for the Healthcare Team.

 Rutgers Biomedical and Health Sciences designates this live activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.